build-a-vent/VentConfiguratorOld/README.md

 Sources for the build-a-vent configurator on Android

-to switch with the ESP to the config wifi, open Arduino IDE go to Tools >> Serial Monitor and rype:
+to switch with the ESP to the config wifi, open Arduino IDE go to Tools >> Serial Monitor and type:

 ```
 "blafasel "Passwort wificonfig
 ```

+to display network messages type:

+5000 netshowtx

+5000 netshowrx

 ## Connection